 Miliaria crystallina usually resolves on its own within 24 hours.
 And the miliaria rubra treatment focuses on reducing inflammation.
 Mild to mid-potency corticosteroids, like triamcinolone 0.1% cream, may be prescribed for one to two weeks (1).

 In some cases, miliaria rubra may lead to miliaria pustulosa with the formation of pustules.
-These pustules are most commonly sterile and non-infective; However, secondary infections with Staphylococcus aureus may occur.
+These pustules are most commonly sterile and non-infective; However, secondary infections with Staphylococcus aureusi XA type of bacteria highly contagious and responsible for cellulitis, abscesses (boils), and other skin and soft tissue infections. may occur.
 In those cases, topical antibiotics, such as clindamycin, may be prescribed.
 The combined use of oral isotretinoin (40 mg per day) for 2 months and topical anhydrous lanolin may be effective in reducing miliaria profunda(1).